Back when I first heard about half ropes, I just didn’t understand what the point of them was.

 The rope’s going to have to be twice the length of the climb to be able to pull off a double-strand rappel without rapping off the ends of your rope.

 You might think that it wouldn’t even be possible to make that mistake, but I assure you, it really is.
-People who double-strand rappel when they can’t see the ends of the rope on the floor are just asking for it.
+It usually happens in a scenario where you’re double strand rappeling when can’t see the ends of the rope on the floor.

 Since it’ll pretty much be guaranteed to happen eventually if you make a habit out of rappelling blind, many climbers tie stopper knots in the ends of the rope.